DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

   caption: "Figure 3: Add user and set permissions page" }) }}

-The DfE support user doesn’t need to choose which provider the user belongs to.
+The support user doesn’t need to choose which provider the user belongs to.
 They reached this page through the 2Schools consortium provider page, so the user will be added to that provider.

 We introduced ‘Save user and add another’ to simplify the addition of multiple users.
-Clicking this button saves the user details and returns the DfE support user back to this page.
+Clicking this button saves the user details and returns the support user back to this page.

 Adding permissions is optional.
 If none are added, the user will only be able to view applications.